Leontios Toumpouris – Open Studio – 11 April 2019, 6-8pm

 Leontios Toumpouris is a visual artist based in Glasgow.
-His practice explores, alchemical discourse, the correlation of body and matter, language and painting.
-Creating interactions with the objects he makes, with fiction and narrative his work results in site-responsive installations, text, sound and performance.
+His practice explores alchemical discourse, body and matter correlations, language in different modes and painting.
+Through the interaction with matter, fiction and narrative his work results in site-responsive installations, text, sound and performance.

 During his residency at Edinburgh Sculpture Workshop, Toumpouris will work to produce a series of ceramic sculptures and develop a mural.
 Clay of different types (Stoneware, Earthenware, Earthstone and Calcium Bentonite clay) and states (dry, grinded, bisque and high fired) will be employed to suggest a non-linear narrative that abstractly recounts processes of making, becoming and being.

-You are invited to find out more about Leontios’s practice at an event on Thursday 11 April, 6-8pm.
+You are invited to find out more about Leontios’ practice at an Open Studio event on Thursday 11 April, 6-8pm.
 Free Event, no need to book.

 The Residency programme is an annual open-submission residency opportunity for artists.
 It is primarily research based and is set up to foster experimentation, innovation and to support artists in the development of new work.
 Four six-week residencies are selected by a panel of invited arts professionals.
-The next application deadline will be in spring 2018 – Subscribe to our mailing list to know when the application process opens.
+The next application period will close on 30 April 2019 – Subscribe to our mailing list to know when the application process opens.

 Selected artists receive: